 Today’s Focus

-Mexico’s stock market broke lower on July 7, the S&P/BMV IPC — the Bolsa’s benchmark of the country’s largest listed companies — closing down 1.17% at 66,675 as the airport operators and Grupo Mexico dragged the index into the red.
+Mexico’s stock market broke lower on July 7.
+The S&P/BMV IPC — the Bolsa’s benchmark of the country’s largest listed companies — closed down 1.17% at 66,675 as airport operators and Grupo Mexico dragged the index into the red.

 The pain was concentrated but heavy.
-GAP and ASUR, two of the three listed airport groups, both reported another month of shrinking June passenger traffic, and their shares fell 6.2% and 5.9% respectively.
+GAP and ASUR, two of the three listed airport groups, both reported another month of shrinking June passenger traffic, and their shares fell 6.2% and 5.9%.

 What matters today.
-A domestic, sector-specific equity sell-off — not a currency event — with the peso’s calm the key tell that foreign sentiment towards Mexico held firm.
+This was a domestic, sector-specific equity sell-off, not a currency event.
+The peso’s calm was the key tell that foreign sentiment towards Mexico held firm.

 Mexico's stock exchange and the S&P/BMV IPC.